dt-demos/keptn-docker-tasks/README.md

 The image tag will be read from the `version` file.
 When you publish a new version update the 'Keptn Compatibility Matrix' in this README.

-Local setup
+Testing

-1. Copy the example from the `usage` section above into a file called `test.sh` and then adjust the values for your testing.
+1. Copy the example from the `usage` sections in the README files into a file called `test.sh` and then adjust the values for your testing.
 Note that `test.sh` is part of `.gitignore` so fill in your unique arguments and they won't be saved to the repo.

 1. After you save the file run `chmod +x test.sh`